tim03we/GunGame-Nukkit/README.md

 - Activate or deactivate certain events
 - Change the chat format, as well as your nametag in the game
 # Setup
-- Download the plugin as Phar or folder
+- Download the plugin as Jar or folder
 - Pack the plugin into the plugins folder
 - Set the game mode in server.properties to Adventure (value: 2)
 - Start / restart the server